MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 In Materialize, materialized views already maintain the up-to-date results in durable storage.
-Indexing a [materialized view](/concepts/views/#materialized-views) loads the already up-to-date results into memory; that is, the indexes on materialized views serve up-to-date results without themselves performing the incremental updates.
+Indexing a [materialized view](/concepts/views/#materialized-views) loads the already up-to-date results into memory; that is, the indexes on materialized views are able to serve up-to-date results without themselves performing the incremental updates.
 However, unlike materialized views, indexes are accessible only within a [cluster](/concepts/clusters/).

 For considerations on using indexes as well as using indexes vs. materialized